 Chief Strategic Officer

-Under their leadership, NGA has undertaken a global expansion.
+Under her leadership, NGA has undertaken a global expansion.
 Working tightly with leaders in North America, Africa, Asia, Australia and Europe, a new division, NGA Global, helps U.S. governors create mutually beneficial international partnerships to strengthen their economies and ensure their states are internationally competitive.

 Shackelford also established and oversees the NGA Future program, which assists governors in understanding how technology will impact the ways in which citizens, business and governments interact.
 The program, directed by Timothy Blute, provides governors with insights and connects leadership across the private and public sectors, arming state leaders with the information needed to be at the forefront of innovation and change.